There’s a shed in my garden, behind the beech hedge

 There’s a shelf to one side full of old magazines

-With wealth of old pictures of countryside scenes
+With a wealth of old pictures of countryside scenes

 And idyllic descriptions of halcyon days